Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

         2. Check **Send** and **Listen**
         3. Click **Create** at the bottom of the panel
         4. Wait until the new policy is created in the listing of "Shared access policies"
-        5. Click **sendreceive**, and save "PRIMARY KEY" and "CONNECTION STRING–PRIMARY KEY" to your memo
+        5. Click the policy **sendreceive**, and save "PRIMARY KEY"  to your memo

 | **Azure Event Hub** |                        |
 |---------------------|------------------------|